Conflict of Cultures

 Representing Mormons in Secular Drama

-A couple of the more high profile plays which have tackled the conflict between Mormons and the LGBTQ community include Tony Kushner’s Pulitzer Prize winning drama Angels in America and a specific song (“Turn it Off”) from Trey Parker, Robert Lopez and Matt Stone’s Tony Award Winning The Book of Mormon Musical.
+A couple of the more high profile plays which have tackled the conflict between Mormons and the LGBT community include Tony Kushner’s Pulitzer Prize winning drama Angels in America and a specific song (“Turn it Off”) from Trey Parker, Robert Lopez and Matt Stone’s Tony Award Winning The Book of Mormon Musical.
 Both of these plays are written by non-Mormons whose interaction with the Mormon community in general has been minimal, and it shows.